Tailor81/Chess/README.md

 1. Open the game URL in your browser
 2. Create a new game or join an existing one with a game ID
 3. Wait for an opponent (if creating a new game)
-4. Make moves by clicking and dragging pieces
+4. Make moves by clicking **once** on a piece then on a highlighted square, **or** drag & drop as usual
-5. Watch for real-time updates from your opponent
+5. Choose a promotion piece when a pawn reaches the back rank
+6. Listen for audio cues: move, capture, check, game over
+7. Click **Play Again** to start a new match

 ## 🔍 Project Structure